ameyakarnad/HowAmericaFlies/readme.md

 In this section, we will talk about how the data was collected and preprocessed.

--   First, we tried to find data which contained information about international flights.
-The international flight on time performance data was not freely available.
-Hence, we had to fall back on air travel data for the United states only, which was freely available.
+-   First, we tried to find data on international flights.
+The international flight on time performance data was not open source and not available for free.
+Hence, we had to fall back on air travel data for the United states only, which was available for free.

 -   The data that we are using for our data analysis and visualisation is taken from United States Department of Transportation's Bureau of Transportation Statistics (BTS) <https://transtats.bts.gov/Tables.asp?DB_ID=120&DB_Name=Airline%20On-Time%20Performance%20Data&DB_Short_Name=On-Time>.
 The collected data is sampled from the period of October 2017 to September 2018.
-We restricted purself to this timescale because the dataset is very large and it gives trouble after loading in R to do quick operatoins.
+We restricted ourself to this timescale because the entire dataset is very large and we wanted to present analysis for a one year time period.

 -   The data consists of discrete attributes such as Origin and Destination airport, Airline details, Flight number and Cancellation codes to name a few.
 It also has continuous attributes such as Delay time, distance, taxi and wheels on/ off time.